Family Child Care

 Setting-Up Your Child Care

 We have switched to a new system for requesting a care/waiting list.
 The new system will be through Militarychildcare.com (MCC).
 MilitaryChildCare.com (MCC) is a DoD website for eligible (AFI 34-144 ref.
 11.8) families seeking childcare.
 This single online gateway provides access to comprehensive military-operated and military-subsidized child care options worldwide.
 Ultimately, MCC makes it easier for families to find the childcare they need.
 This change affects the Child Development Centers (CDCs), Family Child Care (FCC) homes, and School-Age Care (SAC) programs on Hill AFB.
 To visit the MCC website click here.

 The cost of care is set by the Family Child Care provider.
 As an independent business, the Air Force does not regulate these fees.
 Providers are required to list fees, payment schedules and penalties in their contracts.
 We encourage parents to read and understand all areas of the contract before entering the agreement.

-Providers and their homes are different and unique just as families are.
+Providers and their homes are as different and unique as families are.
 Please arrange an interview with a potential FCC Provider to assure compatibility.
 The FCC Provider you select will play an important role in your child’s life.
 Most of your child’s waking hours will be spent with that Provider.

 - Visit your FCC home anytime during the day.
 Check to see what kind of care is being provided.